alphagov/government-service-design-manual/service-manual/design-and-content/print-forms.md

 * collecting only the information you need

 ## Start from scratch
 In lots of cases, paper channels will exist for services being redesigned.
-Pre-existing forms will, in many cases, not be suitable for new or redesigned transactions.
+But these pre-existing forms will, in many cases, not be suitable for new or redesigned transactions.

 On the other hand, this should mean that performance data is available for these forms .
 This will tell you more about error rates, difficulties users have with specific terminology, and the most common options people select (if multiple versions of a form or service are available).
 This should be useful information while you design the new forms.

-Remember, forms are not an alternative channel.
-They complement the digital transaction, and should be easy to process by staff working to support the digital service.

 ## The context of a form may be other forms (not the web)
 Links, smart answers, search boxes and drop downs are not available in print publications.
 If a transaction requires multiple forms you will need to make sure the design and layout helps users navigate them as easily as their online counterparts.

-In the Lasting Power of Attorney application forms this meant
+In the Lasting Power of Attorney application forms, this meant

 * renaming the forms so it was clear in which order they needed to be completed
 * changing the order of the questions in response to user testing